 It was assumed by many during the Brexit campaigns that no side was proposing that workers’ rights to paid holiday would be withdrawn.
 However, the European Union Withdrawal Bill, as currently drafted, provides potential mechanisms by which they could be significantly weakened.
 The constitutional principles relied on in Dudley to escape Bamsey could well have had less bite had either the original claim or the appeal arisen after exit day.

-Katherine Apps and David Reade QC were instructed by the claimants at an earlier stage of Dudley.
+David Reade QC were instructed by the claimants at an earlier stage of Dudley.
 The views expressed are personal and should not be assumed to represent those of any other member of Littleton Chambers.
 Niran de Silva was instructed by the successful respondent in Flowers.
 He has taken no part in the drafting of this article.